-Finally my friend recommended me to use the loopback framework backed up by IBM.
+Finally, my friend recommended I use the loopback framework backed up by IBM.

 I rewrote my already working project (from the previous template) in Loopback.io in a couple of days.

-I still have my Vue.js template outside since I built it with vue.cli and it was a little bit complicate to integrate it.
+I still have my Vue.js template outside since I built it with vue.cli and it was a little bit complicated to integrate it.